starkinfra/sdk-php/README.md

 ### Create DynamicBrcodes

 BR codes store information represented by Pix QR Codes, which are used to send or receive Pix transactions in a convenient way.
-DynamicBrcodes represent charges with information that can change at any time, since all data needed for the payment is requested dynamically to your registered URL.
+DynamicBrcodes represent charges with information that can change at any time, since all data needed for the payment is requested dynamically to an URL stored in the BR Code.
+Stark Infra will receive the GET request and forward it to your registered endpoint with a GET request containing the UUID of the BR code for identification.

 ```php
 use StarkInfra\DynamicBrcode;